Neural network architectures using min-plus algebra for solving certain high dimensional optimal control problems and Hamilton-Jacobi PDEs: Neural network architectures for solving certain HJ PDEs and optimal control problems

 Then, we have

-where the first equality holds since $\optu$ is an optimal control of~\eqref{eqt: optctrl_quadratic} with the trajectory $\optx$, the second equality holds by definition of $\tilde{k}$, the third line holds since $\V_{\tilde{k}}(t_0,\bx_0)$ is the optimal value of the problem~\eqref{eqt: optctrl_quadratic_i} with the index $\tilde{k}$, and the last inequality holds by~\eqref{eqt: minplus_pf31}.
-As a result, the two inequalities in~\eqref{eqt: pf_prop32_ineqtS} both become equalities, which implies that $\optu$ is the optimal control of the problem~\eqref{eqt: optctrl_quadratic_i} with the index $\tilde{k}$, and $\tilde{k}$ satisfies
+where the first equality holds since $\optu$ is an optimal control of~\eqref{eqt: optctrl_quadratic} with the trajectory $\optx$, the second equality holds by definition of $\tilde{k}$, the first inequality holds since $\V_{\tilde{k}}(t_0,\bx_0)$ is the optimal value of the problem~\eqref{eqt: optctrl_quadratic_i} with the index $\tilde{k}$, and the last inequality holds by~\eqref{eqt: minplus_pf31}.
+As a result, the two inequalities in~\eqref{eqt: pf_prop32_ineqtS} both become equalities, which implies that $\optu$ is the optimal control of the problem~\eqref{eqt: optctrl_quadratic_i} with the index $\tilde{k}$, and $\tilde{k}$ is a minimizer of the optimization problem in~\eqref{eqt: defk}.
+Recall that the unique optimal control of the problem~\eqref{eqt: optctrl_quadratic_i} with the index $\tilde{k}$ satisfies the feedback form~\eqref{eqt: eqt_vi_pf2}, and hence we get~\eqref{eqt: prop2_feedback}. \end{proof}